-Resources Table of Contents 35
+LIST OF RESOURCE DOCUMENTS 33

-Portal User Administration 36
+Portal User Administration 33

+Creating a Portal Account for a New Staff Member 33

+Adding Features to an Existing Staff Member 34

+Removing Features and Staff Members 34

+Employer Contract 35

-Employer Contract & Employer Business Profile 37
+Employer Business Profile

-Job Description with Instructions 41
+Job Description with Instructions 40

-Job Classification Code List 43
+Job Classification Code List

 Employer Information Change Request 45

 Time Sheet with Instructions 46

 Time Sheet Edits & Errors 48

 Performance Evaluation Sample 51

 Institution Codes 53

-SWS Laws (RCW) & Rules (WAC) 54
+SWS Laws (RCW) 54

+SWS Rules (WAC) 60

-WELCOME to the online State Work Study Program Manual.
+WELCOME to the online State Work Study (SWS) Program Manual.
 Online manuals allow for real-time updating during the year, save significant printing and mailing costs, and reduce waste.

 A key advantage of the online manual is that you can find anything you are looking for quickly and easily using "Ctrl-F" on your keyboard.
-When you hold down both keys, a search box will open in an upper corner of your screen.
-Just type in the word or term you are looking for and you will be directed to all occurrences located within the manual.
+When you hold down both keys, a search box will open.
+Type in the word or term you are looking for and you will be directed to all occurrences located within the manual.

-STATE WORK STUDY (SWS) PROGRAM MANUAL 2021-22 UPDATES & GUIDANCE
+STATE WORK STUDY PROGRAM MANUAL 2023-24 UPDATES & GUIDANCE

-There were no changes made to SWS program policies or the appropriation within the 2021-23 Biennial Operating Budget, which passed during the 2021 Legislative Session.

-The 2021-22 SWS appropriation remains at \$7.8 million.
+There were no changes made to SWS program policies, or the appropriation within the 2023 Supplemental Operating Budget, which passed during the 2023 Legislative Session.
+The 2023-24 SWS appropriation remains at \$7.8 million.